brevzin/brevzin.github.io/_posts/2022-05-17-optional-assignment.md

 oi = oj;
 ```

 Here, `tuple<T&>`'s assignment does assign-through very much by design: it is a proxy reference type.
-But `Optional<T>` isn't trying to be a proxy reference type and it certainly isn't trying to _conditionally_ be a proxy reference type.
+But `Optional<T>` isn't trying to be a proxy reference type and it certainly isn't trying to _conditionally_ be a proxy reference type (i.e. it's a proxy reference only when engaged).
 Such behavior is definitely not desired.

+The problem boils down to what `x = y;` even means, and the fact that it actually in C++ can mean two very different things:

+1. Change the value of `x` to be the same as `y` (i.e. `x` is a value type)
+2. Change the value to which `x` refers to be the same as `y` (i.e. `x` is a language reference or a proxy reference)

+For `T*`, we have distinct syntax for these cases: `p = q;` or `*p = r;`, but for `T&` we don't (indeed language references don't even support rebinding) [^ref].

+[^ref]: One interesting thing in Rust is that Rust references (`&T`) behave mostly like C++ pointers: they're rebindable and assigning through them requires explicit dereferencing.
+However, Rust also has implicit dereferencing to avoid a lot of the tedious cases - instead of writing `*r1 == *r2` you can just write `r1 == r2` (and if you really want to compare the references themselves for equality, you have to write `std::ptr::eq(r1, r2)`, which coerces the references to pointers).
+I can't say that I really understand the implicit dereference rules, but I can say that at least Rust avoids this problem of the two distinct meanings of `=`.

 So how do we fix it?

 We could try to detect such cases.
 C++20 even comes with a relevant concept for this: `indirectly_writable<Out, T>` (which tries to detect references and proxy references by way of checking `const`-assignability: [\[iterator.concept.writable\]](http://eel.is/c++draft/iterator.concept.writable)).
 We could take a page out of that book: